 It is against the law for an employer to discriminate against a person based on his or her marital status in California.
 Employees who are discriminated against based on their marital status can file a lawsuit against their employer for damages.

-Below, our California labor lawyers discuss the following frequently asked questions about lawsuits for discrimination against California workers based on marital status:
+Below, our California labor and employment lawyers will answer the following frequently asked questions:

-- 1. Can an employer in California refuse to hire someone because of the applicant’s marital status?
+- 1. Can an employer in California refuse to hire someone because of marital status?

 - 2. Can an employer ask if I am married during a job interview?